pdav5883/web-salad/README.md

 - To set a cookie put "cookies": ["cookiename1=cookievalue1", "cookiename2=cookievalue2"] as a field in response dict
 - To get a cookie look in "cookies" field in event variable.
 Will come in same format as above, so will need to parse into dict.

+### A note on response format
+In API gateway have to use the full response format (i.e. with body, statusCode) since cookies are often returned and I need control of what error code is returned.
+This means that the content-type needs to be manually set in order for the client to automatically parse the body as an object

 ## Local Execution (i.e. not available over internet)
 Create a virtualenv with `python >= 3.7` and `flask` installed.
 Execute `flask run` to serve the app at `localhost:5000`.
 Use any web browser to navigate to this location from the local machine.